Patricia-Sigei/transaction-service/README.md

 # Transaction Service

 ## Overview
-Transaction Service is a microservice responsible for orchestrating all monetary transactions in the digital wallet system.
-It handles deposits, withdrawals, and transfers between wallets by communicating with the Wallet Service to update balances.
-This service maintains a complete transaction history and ensures data consistency across operations.
+Transaction Service is a microservice responsible for handling all monetary transactions in the digital wallet system.
+It manages deposits, withdrawals, and transfers between wallets by communicating with the Wallet Service.
+This service maintains transaction history and records both successful and failed operations.

 ## Table of Contents
 - [Technologies Used](#technologies-used)